Barco Ball Joints

 They have evolved from the original ball joints.
 Developed by Barco in 1908 to distribute steam from locomotives to passenger cars for heating.
 The Type N Style I was developed in 1960.
 Since that time thousands of Style I joints have been installed in steam, hot water, and chilled water distribution systems, used to absorb tank and building settling, used for seismic isolation, and many other piping applications to compensate for expansion or to add flexibility to the system.
 Type N Style I joints are available from 2 1/2″ through 30″ with proprietary Compound 11 composition seals or Compound 24 glass-filled Teflon seals.

 Type N Style II, III & III-V Ball Joints

-They designed with injected graphite flakes with synthetic oil carrier, Grafoil® Flexible Graphite, that provides lubrication in addition to sealing.
-Grafoil® combined with a variety of high strength bearing materials results in increased temperature and pressure ratings.
-Seal options include Compound 11 non-metallic composition material, Number 21 ductile iron, Number 39 Alloy 625 high nickel stainless steel and Number 45 chrome-moly steel.
+They designed with injected graphite flakes with a synthetic oil carrier, Grafoil® Flexible Graphite, that provides lubrication in addition to sealing.
+Grafoil® combined with a variety of high-strength bearing materials results in increased temperature and pressure ratings.
+Seal options include Compound 11 non-metallic composition material, Number 21 ductile iron, Number 39 Alloy 625 high nickel stainless steel, and Number 45 chrome-moly steel.